AlessandroBonomo28/Todo-React-App/README.md

-# Todo React App
+# Todo React + MaterialUI App
 Simple todo app using Typescript + React + Vite and **MaterialUI** for responsive + styled UI.
 ## Create a react-app with Vite
 Check that you have node installed
 > node -v

-Use react vite for a quick node + react + vite project environment setup
+Use react vite for a quick node + react + vite project environment setup (then Select React, Typescript, enter project name)
 > npm create vite@latest

-(Now Select React, Typescript, enter project name)

 **Or create vite react+vite+typescript app with one command**

 > npx create-vite@latest my-app --template react-ts

+Now enter the app, install and run in dev mode

 > cd your-app
 >